Senior EU aide defends Juncker on Luxembourg tax deals

 EU authorities are also investigating corporate tax avoidance schemes in Ireland and the Netherlands on suspicion that they may constitute illicit state aid to business.

-Global brands such as PepsiCo (PEP.N), Amazon (AMZN.O), insurer AIG (AIG.N) and Deutsche Bank AG (DBKGn.DE) are reported to have benefited from such deals with Luxembourg, a flourishing offshore financial centre with a population of just 560,000.
+Global brands such as PepsiCo, Amazon, insurer AIG and Deutsche Bank AG are reported to have benefited from such deals with Luxembourg, a flourishing offshore financial centre with a population of just 560,000.

 The affair has overshadowed the start of what Juncker has billed as "Europe's last chance".
 His team has promised swift action to revive a stagnant economy and combat mass unemployment by boosting public and private investment and economic reforms.